tjjlemaire/PySONIC/README.md

 That's it!
 You can now run simulations of your point-neuron model upon ultrasonic stimulation.

+# Legacy code

+This repository has been created on July 27 2021 with a fresh version of the code.
+To access older versions along with the code history, please refer to the old repository on C4Science (https://c4science.ch/diffusion/4670/).

 # Authors

 Code written and maintained by Theo Lemaire (theo.lemaire@epfl.ch).